JohanGabrielson/bitbucket-test/README.md

 ## Demonstrating the vulnerability

-The image below shows how pspy running inside the Bitbucket Docker container calling ` /usr/bin/git archive --format=zip --prefix=test canary/ -- ` (PID=666).
+The image below shows how pspy running inside the Bitbucket Docker container catching ` /usr/bin/git archive --format=zip --prefix=test canary/ -- ` (PID=666).
 What was sent as one value - ` test%00canary ` - is passed as two separate arguments.
 The null byte split the input which sneaks an extra argument into the git command.

 <img width="1870" height="792" alt="Skärmbild 2026-03-30 191936" src="https://github.com/user-attachments/assets/860fa4b1-5b73-47f8-9afc-14f6f201b882" />